-This is a statutory placement, defined in law as being 'not less than eight consecutive months' in duration.
+This is a statutory placement, defined in law as being "not less than eight consecutive months" in duration.
 Thus, 100% attendance is required by all students.

-Students must complete 30 hrs on placement between Monday and Friday (8 am - 6 pm) (excluding bank holidays).
+Students must complete 30 hrs on placement between Monday and Friday (8 am - 6 pm) (excluding bank holidays), except in August 2023.
 In addition, students must be available for four hours between Monday and Friday (8 am-6 pm) each week for online academic activities.